ploomber/ploomber/doc/api/spec.rst

 ``tasks[*].params``
 *******************

-Use this section to pass arbitrary parameters to a task, the exact mechanism depends on the task type.
+Use this section to pass arbitrary parameters to a task.
+The exact mechanism depends on the task type.
 Assume you have the following:

 .. code-block:: yaml